-Whether you are breast or bottlefeeding, your baby may go through periods where they increase their milk intake or seem to be hungrier.
+Whether you are breastfeeding, bottlefeeding or combination feeding, your baby may go through periods where they increase their milk intake or seem to be hungrier.
 Here is some advice if you think you have a hungry baby.

 It may seem like you are constantly feeding at all hours of the day and night, but be reassured that things will settle after the first few weeks and that by feeding your baby on demand you are helping to establish a great milk supply for a happy, healthy baby.
-Don’t worry about your supply of milk, because as the demand from your baby increases so too will the supply from your body, the more often your baby feeds the more milk there will be.
+Don’t worry about your supply of milk, because as the demand from your baby increases so too will the supply from your body.
 Allow your baby to feed long enough on one breast before switching to the other to make sure your baby gets the hind milk (the hind milk is high in fat and very satisfying, your baby needs both fore and hind milk).

-However, if your baby suddenly wants to feed more often, it is likely that they are going through a growth spurt, it normally only last a few days but can last up to a week, feed on demand as always and your body will react by increasing its production of milk to match your baby’s appetite.
-Most of all, remember you need to rest and eat a good diet too.
+However, if your baby suddenly wants to feed more often, it is likely that they are going through a growth spurt, it normally only lasts a few days but can last up to a week, feed on demand as always and your body will react by increasing its production of milk to match your baby’s appetite.
+Most of all, remember you need to rest and have a healthy breastfeeding diet too.

 If your baby is content, there is no need to change their formula milk.
 However, if your baby is showing signs of hunger, we would advise the following:

 - Measure the quantity of formula that your baby consumes over a 24h period (Recommended volume is 150-200mls formula per 1kg)

 - Increase the frequency and volume where necessary (your baby may be going through a growth spurt)